Family Counselling in Singapore

 While it's normal for families to have disagreements, leaving issues unresolved can lead to resentment, anger, and even estrangement.
-Family therapy offers a safe, mediated environment where family members can resolve conflict and find a better path forward.
+Family counselling offers a safe, mediated environment where family members can resolve conflict and find a better path forward.

-Family counseling is a type of therapy that focuses on family relationship issues.
+Family counselling is a type of therapy that focuses on family relationship issues.
 Family therapy sessions can help you and your family members to communicate more effectively, solve problems together, and better understand and support one another.

-Family therapists are counselors trained to help resolve family conflicts, as well as to identify and treat mental health issues within the family unit.
+Family therapists are counsellors trained to help resolve family conflicts, as well as to identify and treat mental health issues within the family unit.
 At Counseling Perspective, our therapists work with family members of all ages, from children as young as three to seniors in their eighties.

-In most cases, family counseling is a short-term commitment.
+In most cases, family counselling is a short-term commitment.
 It usually takes place over a period of no more than twelve weeks, but this can be shorter or longer depending on the needs of your family.

 The reasons why families might seek therapy are as diverse as families themselves.